memopemo/LegendOfDipc/README.md

 This is so players can get an inkling of what enemies drop.
 For example when a player is like "im hurting for money" they can kill enemies that drop more money.

+For player's convenience, all loot groups must be within easy reach.

 #### Loot Groups:
 - Money/Health (default)
 - Money (drops big money)